Home

 • Add wine, tomato puree, tomatoes, tomato paste and water.

-• Stir everything together and let cook for around an hour and a half stirring in between.
+• Stir everything together and let cook for around 3 to 5 hours stirring in between.

 • While sauce is cooking place the shells in about 6 quarts of boiling water until cooked.
 Drain and cool before stuffing.